 "Roads are so busy and you can't park anywhere these days."
 Female, aged 45 to 65 in East Midlands "I like to drive but the state of the roads is atrocious - we should have a much better quality of road for the amount of taxes we pay."
-Male, aged 45 to 65 in North-East England Mate, aged 45 to 65 m North-East England
+Male, aged 45 to 65 in North East England

-Nearly half of Britain's motorists enjoyed driving more 25 years ago than they do today 20%
+Nearly half of Britain's motorists enjoyed driving more 25 years ago than they do today

 A fifth of motorists believe the increase in traffic levels has made it harder than ever to find a parking spot

 20

-2'

-23

-1.0 Celebrating 25 years of motoring

 1.9 The car: love it or loathe it?